zzossig/hugo-theme-zzo/README.md

 custom_js = [] # custom_js = ["js/custom.js"] and then make file at root/assets/js/custom.js

-themeOptions = ["dark", "light", "hacker", "solarized", "custom"] # select options for site color theme notAllowedTypesInHome = ["contact", "talks", "about"] # not allowed page types in home page
+themeOptions = ["dark", "light", "hacker", "solarized", "custom"] # select options for site color theme notAllowedTypesInHome = ["contact", "talks", "about"] # not allowed page types in home page. type can be set in front matter or default to folder name.

 # header
 homeHeaderType = "text" # text, img, slide